gunnar-die/OLED-Boost-Gauge/README.md

       * Draws a dynamic bar graph with unique patterns for PSI (`>`) and inHg (`\`).
       * Updates the physical OLED display.
       * `delay(50)` ensures a consistent 50ms display refresh rate.

+## PIC18F26K22-E Version

+An alternative implementation of this boost gauge project is also available using the **Microchip PIC18F26K22-E microcontroller**.
+This version provides similar functionality but leverages the PIC architecture and its native peripherals.

+**Please Note:** The PIC18F26K22-E version is currently **under development** and is provided as a **code skeleton**.
+It is not yet fully functional or independently runnable without further implementation and debugging of the underlying PIC peripherals (ADC, I2C, UART, and display drawing routines).